thomas-mauran/LinkedOut/docs/tad.md

 In the picture above you can see the graph database after we created a new user (the green node) with multiple experiences (the pink nodes).

-- we wanted to try graph databases since we never tried it before
-- explain when and how we create nodes
-- explain how the recommendation works
-- screenshot of the database nodes

 ## Kubernetes deployment

 We chose to deploy our microservices architecture on a Kubernetes cluster to take advantage of its container orchestration capabilities, scalability, and resilience and to improve our understanding of this tool.

-- talk about how each micro service can be scaled
-- talk about how the application can be deployed on any kubernetes cluster
-- talk about the charts

-### Database structures
+The production environment is deployed on a k3s cluster hosted on a proxmox virtual machine at Polytech.
+We used Kustomize to manage the configuration of the different services and to make the deployment easier.

 ## Mobile App